jonburdon/calm-little-stars/README.md

 ### Testing protocol for each page

-The following testing protocols were followed for each page on desktop, mobile and tablet devices.
+The following testing protocols were followed for each page on desktop, mobile, tablet and smart TV devices.

 * *Navigation Bar*
 1. Verify that each link is correctly hyperlinked to the appropriate page.
 During testing, the brand text was found to be incorrectly linked.